svaksha/yaksha/README.md

 # yaksha - my personal automation daimons!

-My personal automation daemons for the Linux system installation/ updation/ backups, bash shell scripts, dockerfiles, dotfiles and configuration files...
+My personal automation daemons for the Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files!

-**Standard Disclaimer & Warning** : No warranty and/or guarantee for any particular use, express or implied and you agree to use [these automation daimons](http://svaksha.github.io/yaksha) at your own risk and liability!

 ## Index

 ### Installation
-If you want to try out these program scripts & dotfiles, you can fork this repository, review the code, and remove the things you don’t require.
-Test them before using at your own risk - The `Standard Disclaimer & Warning` applies here!
+To try out these program scripts & dotfiles, fork this repository, review the code, and remove the things you don’t require.
+Test them before use!

 1. Clone the repository with the command:
 ```git clone https://github.com/svaksha/yaksha.git && cd yaksha